 Castilian Spanish Becomes the Official Language of Spain

-The use of Castilian Spanish as a standard language was begun by King Alfonso X (ruler of Castile, León, and Galicia).
+King Alfonso X (ruler of Castile, León, and Galicia) began standardizing Castilian Spanish as a language.
 He and his scholars translated an enormous amount of written work from Latin, Arabic, and Greek into Castilian Spanish.
 He also began to use the language in official government documents and reports.

 Almost 400 years later in 1492, after expelling the last of the Moors from Spain, Queen Isabella of Castile and King Ferdinand II of Aragon (yes, the ones who funded Columbus) declared Castilian Spanish the official language of Spain.